-The Children's SPOT (Speech, Physical, and Occupational Therapy) opened in 1980 and has served more than 10,000 children with disabilities and developmental delays.
+The Children's SPOT (Speech, Physical, and Occupational Therapy) opened in 1980 and has served thousands of children with disabilities and developmental delays.
 We help children with speech, language, hearing, learning, or physical disabilities.

 Who we serve

 Each year, The Children's SPOT serves more than 500 children with disabilities or developmental delays that affect their speech, learning, or physical abilities.
 These are often caused by:

 - Cerebral palsy